 #4 : Hold Students Accountable

-One of the biggest frustrations I hear from teachers over and over again about centers is how to make sure their students are engaged in their work and how to hold them accountable for their learning.
+One of the biggest frustrations I hear from teachers about centers is how to make sure their students are engaged in their work while holding them accountable.

 This tip is two fold.
-One, let’s talk about the engagement piece for a second.
+One, is the engagement piece.
 Raise your hand if you’ve been sitting at your teacher table and seen kids rolling on the floor, putting books on their head, or wandering around the room.
 I know we’ve ALL been there.
 There are a few reasons for this.
-Either their work is too challenging and they can’t complete it independently, it is a task they are not interested in, or they don’t have solid expectations.
+Either their work is too challenging so they can’t complete it independently, it is a task they are not interested in, or they don’t have solid expectations.

 Now imagine you are sitting at your teacher table with a group of students and EVERY SINGLE STUDENT is engaged in learning.
 Sound impossible?
 I promise you it’s not.
-With those activities we discussed earlier (engagement), those procedures we set up from day one (expectations), and now accountability during centers, I PROMISE you and your students will come to cherish center time and they will THRIVE.
+With those activities we discussed earlier (engagement), those procedures we set up from day one (expectations), and now accountability during centers, I PROMISE you and your students will come to cherish center time.
+They will THRIVE.

 So how do you hold them accountable?
 There are a few different easy ways.
 If you don’t have technology available, I suggest using a SIMPLE recording sheet for each center that students have to turn in.
-It doesn’t have to be complicated, but it DOES need to hold them accountable for what task they are completing.
 If you do have technology like iPads or Chromebooks, Seesaw is a great tool for accountability.
 It’s also a great differentiation tool because students can take a picture or video recording of a game they played, OR you can take a picture of a recording sheet and they can complete it and turn it digitally.
 These are just some simple and easy ideas.
 You can learn all about accountability during center time HERE!

 #5 : First Weeks Facts